 Healthy Women Program was launched in 2014 with the belief that women play an integral role in ensuring the health and wellbeing of the entire family.
 Our goal is to empower young women with basic nutrition knowledge so they make smart nutrition choices and adopt a healthy lifestyle.

-Indicators show that malnutrition, including both under nutrition and obesity, among the rural as well as urban women of reproductive age in Pakistan is high.
+Indicators show that malnutrition, including both under-nutrition and obesity, among the rural as well as urban women of reproductive age in Pakistan is high.
 Malnourished women are more likely to have children with nutritional deficiencies.
-These children are prone to developing health problems in both short and long term, including impaired physical and cognitive abilities.
+Achieving better health and overall wellbeing requires a fundamental understanding of what constitutes good nutrition.

 Nestlé Healthy Women has set a campaign with multiple stages, each with a reward for those who make it to the next stage.
 These stages include nutritional awareness sessions, conventional quizzes, digital engagement, hands-on healthy cooking classes, poster presentations and engagement with senior management at Nestlé.
 In addition, successful participants are being offered an internship program that encompasses extensive exposure to the organization and possible future prospects.

 To date, the program has reached out to more than 4,000 young women across 11 universities nationwide.